ravendb/docs/docs/index.markdown

 ﻿# RavenDB Documentation

-{INFO The right-side menu DOES NOT WORK. <a href="http://docs.ravendb.net/toc.html">Click here to see the complete Table of Contents</a>.
+{INFO The left-side menu DOES NOT WORK. <a href="http://docs.ravendb.net/toc.html">Click here to see the complete Table of Contents</a>.
 It is also accessible by clicking on the RavenDB logo above. /}

 This is the official RavenDB documentation, _currently in a Beta run_.
 It is not considered complete, but it is continously being worked on, and is very up to date.